changer2000/gitexp/readme.txt

 I add this line on br:test2 2th.
 I add this line on second compute on br:test2 1th.
 I add this line on cp cp, on br:test2 1th.
+I add this line on cp cp2, on br:test2 1th.